multi-coop/datami-documentation-content/texts/en/main-features/main-features.md

 <!-- 🚧  &nbsp; `Redaction in progress...` -->

-Gitribute is constituted by a serie of widgets, each allowing to interact with ressources stored on [Gitlab](https://gitlab.com/), [Github](https://github.com/), or [Mediawiki](https://www.mediawiki.org/wiki/MediaWiki).
+Datami is constituted by a serie of widgets, each allowing to interact with ressources stored on [Gitlab](https://gitlab.com/), [Github](https://github.com/), or [Mediawiki](https://www.mediawiki.org/wiki/MediaWiki).

 Each widget allows to play with your data in different ways :